 Graphic Design Foundations: Typography with Ina Saltz

-Explains good typographic practices, how to select and use type to add impact and power, how type is measured and sized, and how factors like spacing and alignment affect your design.
+Explore good typographic practices.
+Learn how to select and use type to add impact, how type is measured, and how factors like spacing and alignment affect your design.

 2h 23m • COURSE